Skip to main content

 Unwind in Rembrandt Park

 Sunshine (when available), sculptures and open lakes, families, kids and pets: the sprawling Rembrandt Park is one of the top outdoor spots in the city.
-It’s sometimes quiet, sometimes loud, but always beautiful to walk through and perfect to relax in.
+It’s sometimes quiet, sometimes loud, but always beautiful to walk through and relax in.
 The park has plenty of amenities too, including exercise areas and a very popular petting zoo featuring a friendly cast of goats, sheep, pigs and geese.
-What more could you want?
+As far as a city park goes, it's everything you could want.

-Alternatively, head to Erasmus Park to wander the expansive rose gardens or relax with a coffee in Terrasmus Cafe.
+Alternatively, head to canal-ringed Erasmus Park to wander the expansive rose gardens or relax with a coffee in Terrasmus Cafe.
 The park comes alive in the summer when flocks of youngsters, dog walkers and local families head over to picnic on the lawns or chill out with a few beers by the canal.
 There’s even an outdoor swimming spot along the Erasmusgracht if you’re brave enough to jump in.
-You might have to dodge the ducks as you swim, but fortunately, there are ladders to help you get back out again - those canal walls are deceptively high!
+You might have to dodge the ducks as you swim, but fortunately, there are ladders to help you get back out again - those canal walls are deceptively high after all.
+In the autumn, it's a serene affair too, as the colours turn from green to gold and the mist envelops the surrounding waters.

 Shop and eat your way along Jan Evertsenstraat